chocjy/randomized-LS-solvers/README.md

 + `spark_logs_dir`: path to the folder that stores the Spark log files (if the flag `--save_logs` in on) In `hdfs` and `s3` sections, paths leading the dataset should be provided if either file system if used.
 For S3, `key_id` and `secret_key` are also required.

-The default filename for Python logging module is `conf/logging.cfg`.
-Stage updates and computed accuracies will be logged.
-Its configuration (e.g., location of the log file) can be set via the configuration file.
+The default configuration filename for Python logging module is `conf/logging.cfg`.
+Configurations (e.g., location of the log file) can be set via this file.

 Configuration files with names other than the default ones can be passed into the program using `--setting_filename settingConfFilename` and `--logging_filename settingConfFilename`.